Why we inspect

 How we inspect

 Our safety inspections identify problems that may become hazardous to road users.
 The risk of the hazard is assessed by our highways team at the site so that the correct action can be taken.
 Some defects will be assessed as not being urgent but still need attention.
-We will plan these in to be fixed as part of our planned routine maintenance but the works may be done at a later date.
+We will plan these in to be fixed as part of our planned routine maintenance, but the works may be done at a later date.

 Our Highways teams use our Highway Safety Inspection Manual as a guide to help them when completing a risk assessment of a defect.
 It gives guidelines about how quickly we should investigate and examples to help us make the best decisions.

 Our teams also use their judgement to assess the risks that apply to what they find at the site and use their expertise to decide when the repair should be done.
-There may be times where the priority that is given is different to the manual.
+There may be times when the priority that is given is different to the manual.
 The reasons for any decision will be recorded at the time of the inspection.

 What we do next